musselwhizzle/Focus-Points/README.md

 1. Download **source code.zip** from [latest release](https://github.com/capricorn8/Focus-Points/releases/latest) (go to the bottom of that page to find the download link).<br>A file named **Focus-Points-[plugin_version].zip** will be downloaded to your computer.<br>  _MAC users_: According to your macOS preferences the zip file will be automatically unzipped.

-2. If needed, unzip this file.
+2. Unzip the downloaded file.
 Inside the extracted content locate the plugin folder **focuspoints.lrplugin**

 3. Move this folder to where you'd normally kept your Lightroom plugins.<br>Hint: if you don't know this location, the Plugin Manager will show you (see next step).<br>